Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

 /sdk/eventgrid/                                                    @user1 @user2 @user3 @user4
 ```

-- **Azure SDK team owners**: Each package in our repository that is owned by our team will need to have an association tracking a service label to one or more GitHub handles.
+- **Azure SDK team owners**: Each package in our repository that is owned by our team will need to have an association tracking a service label and category label pair to one or more GitHub handles.
 This is an unofficial mapping that does not necessarily correlate to authoritative "Azure SDK Team" membership, such as that represented by our security groups or the "[azure-sdk-team](https://repos.opensource.microsoft.com/orgs/Azure/teams/azure-sdk-team)" GitHub team.
 That said, using one of these groups to validate membership on top of the label association would be just fine. *Right now, this does not exist, this would require changes to CODEOWNERS which are still pending.* If it exists, the Service Label to user mapping is in the repository's CODEOWNERS file.

   Example: